DKISTDC/dkist/docs/examples/rebinning_and_dask.md

 And it has many of the same methods for calculating useful properties of the data, such as `min()`, `max()`, `sum()`, etc.
 These are in fact just wrappers around the numpy functions themselves, so they behave in the same way.
-For example, to find the sum over the spatial dimensions of our cropped data to make a spectrum, we could do:
+For example, to find the sum over the spatial dimensions of our data to make a spectrum, we could do:

 ```{code-cell} python
 ds.data.sum(axis=(0,2))